Unleash/unleash/website/docs/advanced/strategy-constraints.md

 ### Date and time operators

-:::info Context field availability
+:::info `currentTime` and date and time operators
 The date and time operators are **only available on the `currentTime`** context field.
+Furthermore, the `currentTime` context field **can not be used** with any of the other operators.
 :::

 With the date and time operators, you can enable a feature before and/or after a specified time.
-They compare the [Unleash context's](../user_guide/unleash_context) `currentTime` property.
+The operators compare the [Unleash context's](../user_guide/unleash_context) `currentTime` property against the provided value.

-You can combine the two constraint operators by setting two separate constraints on a single strategy to create a time span.
+You can create a **time span** by combining the two constraint operators using two different constraints on the same strategy.
 In that case the strategy will be evaluated from `DATE_AFTER` and until `DATE_BEFORE`.

+Date and time operators only support single values.

 | Name          | `true` if `currentTime` is ... |
 |---------------|--------------------------------|